TIMOTHY P. CHINARIS (email firstname.lastname@example.org)

 Tim Chinaris is Associate Dean for Academic Affairs and Professor of Law at Belmont University College of Law in Nashville, Tennessee.
 Professor Chinaris has operational responsibility for the academic program and teaches courses in legal ethics, insurance law, and other subjects.
 Before joining the Belmont faculty, he held similar positions at Faulkner University in Montgomery, Alabama, Appalachian School of Law in Grundy, Virginia, and Florida Coastal School of Law in Jacksonville, Florida.
 He is licensed to practice in Tennessee, Florida, Alabama, and Texas, and is admitted to the Bar of the United States Supreme Court.

 Professor Chinaris has a bachelor's degree cum laude in Business Administration from Florida State University, earned his J.D.
 With Honors from the University of Texas School of Law, and received his master's degree in Library and Information Studies from Florida State University.
 After graduating from law school he clerked for the Texas Court of Appeals.
-Prior to accepting a position with the Florida Bar, he was an associate in Dallas with what is now the law firm of Godwin Bowman & Martinez.
+Prior to accepting a position with the Florida Bar, he was an associate with what is now the law firm of Godwin Bowman & Martinez in Dallas.

 Professor Chinaris was Ethics Director of the Florida Bar from 1989-1997.
 His responsibilities included managing the Bar's popular "ethics hotline" service, which answers more than 20,000 phone calls per year from Florida lawyers.